18F/18f.gsa.gov/_posts/2015-04-29-18f-how-we-write.md

 I'm drawing these points by contrasting how I've observed other blogs work in .gov that our team has coordinated with in the past.

 You’ll notice emoji in the comments Eric wrote above.
 Our team has started using emoji like a :thumbsup: or +100 to posts as a way to agree and keep the conversation light and fun.
+Here's another example from the conversation that led to this post:

+Kate:
-![Text from GitHub: Kate: Eric +100 — encouragement of authorial autonomy can't be overstated.
+ > Eric +100 — encouragement of authorial autonomy can't be overstated.
 Another aspect I'd like to emphasize is our collective revision process (and the speed/enthusiasm with which folks offer their input).

+Becky:
-Becky: "As someone who hopes to one day write on the 18F blog, I love this discussion.
-Having a documented process that's consistently followed will make it easier for folks not on the official blogging team to jump in.""
+> As someone who hopes to one day write on the 18F blog, I love this discussion.
+Having a documented process that's consistently followed will make it easier for folks not on the official blogging team to jump in.

+Melody:
-Melody: if you ever want to bounce ideas around for a post, come to the blog huddle, come chat in #blog, or make a post here!
-We're happy to help and would love to see your byline.](/assets/blog/how-we-write/kate.png)
+> if you ever want to bounce ideas around for a post, come to the blog huddle, come chat in #blog, or make a post here!
+We're happy to help and would love to see your byline.

 Keep in mind, at this point, not a single sentence has been written in a word processing program.
 We’re still tossing ideas back and forth, hearing from all members of the team, and allowing everyone to share ideas.

-As Kate Garklavs, an 18F content designer, notes above, writing in this way allows us to collectively revise our work.
+Writing this way allows us to collectively revise our work.
 After everyone has had a chance to voice their opinion, someone volunteers — or is encouraged — to write a draft of the post, incorporating the thoughts from the GitHub issue.

 The draft is also open to the entire 18F team.
 Feedback is once again shared, and the post is then deployed from GitHub.
 (We wrote a detailed tutorial on how we use GitHub and the terminal to write blog posts, if you’d like to know more.)
 We also often open up another issue on the GitHub repository for our blog, for feedback from readers.